A Special Symposium

-This lecture will describe how a young couple from New Jersey, while raising four children, became intrigued with collecting glass during the 1960s and, along the way, assembled one of the finest private collections of objects relating to Louis C. Tiffany and the Tiffany Studios in the world.
+This lecture described how a young couple from New Jersey, while raising four children, became intrigued with collecting glass during the 1960s and, along the way, assembled one of the finest private collections of objects relating to Louis C. Tiffany and the Tiffany Studios in the world.

 2:15 – 3:00 pm